-Each local recipient will also be required to complete and submit an application, a comprehensive local needs assessment, and a budget.
+Each local recipient will also be required to complete and submit a biennial application, a comprehensive local needs assessment, and a budget in even numbered years.
+In the odd numbered years each local recipient will only need to submit an amendment, a new budget sheet and the required annual documentation.
 Each local recipient will submit a grant application answering questions of how they will:

 - 1. Promote academic achievement. - 2.
 Promote skill attainment that leads to an industry recognized credential or recognized postsecondary credential. - 3.
 Ensure professional development is provided to faculty and staff to ensure the implementation of high-quality CTE programs. - 4.
-Employ faculty that meet the minimum licensure requirements as established by the Wyoming Professional Teaching Standards Board (PTSB) or other postsecondary accrediting agency and hold an appropriate, valid license or permit. - 5.
-Collect data necessary for calculating progress for annual submission toward meeting Perkins V performance targets.
+Employ faculty that meet the minimum licensure requirements as established by the Wyoming Professional Teaching Standards Board (PTSB) or other postsecondary accrediting agency and hold an appropriate, valid license or permit.

+5. Collect data necessary for calculating progress for annual submission toward meeting Perkins V performance targets.